-I used a lot out of the program to create this page in my journal.
+I used a lot out of bits from the program to create this page in my journal.

 I loved the Wormhole so much I wanted to share it so we headed back one day together.

 On Halloween I dressed up as a surfer!
-After the bring to Bondi beach Walk to see all the Sculpture by the Sea exhibits we surfed (I took lessons).
+After the Bronte to Bondi beach Walk to see all the Sculpture by the Sea exhibits we surfed (I took lessons).

 We tried some local sparkling wines.
 I loved the presentation that came with the sampler.
-It was a glassine placemat wit a description of each wine, so, of course it made it into the journal admits own page!
+It was a glassine placemat with a description of each wine, so, of course it made it into the journal as it’s own page!

 Our last night there came to quick.
 I had gotten used to our room that looked out over the harbor with the Opera house as the back drop.
-I’m used to being in spring while it was fall at home.
+And used to it being spring while it was fall at home.
 But we packed up and began our long journey home.
 I will go back someday, I loved it too much to not visit again.